sampotts/plyr/readme.md

 ## Advanced

 ### LESS & SASS/SCSS
 You can use `plyr.less` or `plyr.scss` file included in `/src` as part of your build and change variables to suit your design.
+The LESS and SASS require you to use the [autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) plugin (you should already) as all declerations use the W3C definitions - e.g. `appearance: none;` will be prefixed to `-webkit-appearance: none;` by autoprefixer.

 The HTML markup uses the BEM methodology with `plyr` as the block, e.g. `.plyr__controls`.
 You can change the class hooks in the options to match any custom CSS you write.
 Check out the JavaScript source for more on this.

 ### SVG
 The icons used in the Plyr controls are loaded in an SVG sprite.
 The sprite is automatically loaded from our CDN by default.
 If you already have an icon build system in place, you can include the source plyr icons (see `/src/sprite` for source icons).